 There are a number of other site features and content:

 - On many plant pages, and in some articles, you will find that hovering your cursor over a main image will result in magnification of the image.
 You can move your cursor to see different parts of the picture, or click once to make the image full screen (vertically).
 Click again and you will see the full-size image in a larger window than on the page, and can use the cursor to move around.
 This allows you to examine detail in the photograph that may not be readily visible at the normal display size.
 Note that not all images have a large “background” image available for zooming.
-The wonderful image zoom tool on this site is created by Magic Zoom.
+The wonderful image zoom tool on this site is created and supplied by Magic Zoom.

 - Information on other Resources is available from the link on the top menu bar